Escrow: What Is It And How Does It Work?

 For Homeowners

 An escrow account takes the pressure off you to come up with a lump sum to cover taxes and insurance.
-Since you’re paying for your taxes and insurance throughout the year, the payments are much more manageable.
+Since you’re paying for your taxes and insurance throughout the year, the payments can be more manageable.

 Another bonus is that you don’t have to keep track of the different due dates.
-When your tax bills and insurance premiums are due, your mortgage servicer will make sure those bills are paid on time, every time.
+When your tax bills and insurance premiums are due, your mortgage servicer will use your escrow account to make sure those bills are paid on time, every time.
 That way, you’re not responsible for any late payments.

-Your servicer will even cover bills for you if your escrow account is short on funds – but you’ll be responsible for making up the shortage later.
+Your servicer will even cover bills for you if your escrow account is short on funds, but you’ll be responsible for making up any negative balance later.

 For Lenders